openconfig/featureprofiles/feature/qos/ecn/otg_tests/DSCP-transparency/README.md

     * Note: egress port is congested, so do all queues but NC1 (SP)
 * wait 1 minutes; stop traffic generation.
 * Verify using DUTPort3 telemetry that:
-    * Drops are seen in all queues byt NC1 on DUTPort3
+    * Drops are seen in all queues except NC1 on DUTPort3
     * all queues reports non-zero transmit packets, octets.
 * Verify on ATEPort3 that all flows are recived w/o DSCP modification - all 64 values are observed
 * verify on ATEPort3 that: